elvisblanco1993/bloggist/README.md

-# Welcome to the installation guide for Bloggist: The light blogging platform.
+# Welcome to the installation guide for Bloggist.

 Please read along to set up your own **Bloggist** instance.